jcorporation/webradiodb/README.md

 ## Copyright

-Everyone is free to use the collected data (station names, etc.) in their works.
+Everyone is free to use the collected data in their works.
 I give all the rights I have at the accumulated data to the public domain.

 2021-2022 Juergen Mang <mail@jcgames.de>